patrickfrey/mewa/doc/faq.md

 In the following, I describe how generics are implemented in the example **language1**.
  1. First, a unique key is created from the template argument list.
     All generic instances are in a map associated with the type.
 We make a lookup there to see if the generic type instance has already been created.
-We are done if yes.
+We are done in this case.
- 2. Then we create the generic instance type with the generic type as context type and the unique key as type name.
+ 2. Otherwise, we create the generic instance type with the generic type as context type and the unique key as type name.
  3. For the local variables in the scope of the generic, we similarly create a type as the generic instance type.
     In the example **language1** a prefix "local " is used for the type name.
 This type is used as a context type for local definitions instead of 0.
     This ensures that local definitions from different AST node traversals are separated from each other.